bax082024/ChatApp-SkoleProsjekt/ReadMe.md

 ## Features

-- Registration : SHA256 + Salt is used to encrypt password.
+- Registration
 - Login
 - Password Recovery
 - Chat
+- Password Security : SHA256 + Salt is used to encrypt password.

 ---